Orlando Divorce Lawyer

 Once the couple signs the agreement, the divorce is considered settled.
 The agreement will be submitted to the court with a petition for divorce.
 The couple then attends a hearing to receive a final judgment of divorce from a judge.
 This type of divorce enables couples to keep the decisions in their own hands, rather than having the court decide for them.
 In addition, it provides a way for couples to go through an amicable split and avoid the time and cost of the normal litigation process.

-Whether you are looking to end your marriage through a simplified dissolution of marriage, a marital settlement agreement, or by taking your case to trial, Jackson Legal Services, LLC is here to ensure that your rights and interests remain protected.
+Whether you are looking to end your marriage through a simplified dissolution of marriage, a marital settlement agreement, or by taking your case to trial, a divorce attorney in Altamonte Springs, FL from Jackson Legal Services, LLC is here to ensure that your rights and interests remain protected.